What Are The Brain Injuries Related To Car Accidents?

 A patient may be unconscious or incapable of responding to simple commands.
 A physician may then determine if the patient can respond to painful stimuli.
 The Glasgow Coma Score comprises several numbers from different categories that are added up to a score from three to fifteen.
 This scale is used to categorize traumatic brain injuries as either mild, moderate, or severe.

 Mild traumatic brain injuries range between thirteen and fifteen on the Glasgow Coma Score.
 Moderate traumatic brain injuries range between nine and twelve.
-Severe traumatic brain injuries range between eight and zero.
+Severe traumatic brain injuries range between zero and eight.

 Imaging Tests